legendreddragon/legendreddragon.github.io/lord/masters/aragorn.md

 This is the dialogue you see when you first go to the training center at level 3:

-> You are now level three, and you are actually becoming
+> You are now level three, and you are actually becomingwell known in the realm.
 >
-> well known in the realm.
-I heard your name being mentioned {C}by Violet....
+> I heard your name being mentioned by Violet....
 Ye Gods she's hot....
 {: .game-citation }

 ## Questioning Aragorn